 - take 20 minutes each day to network and explore job opportunities

-Unrelenting stress doesn’t just factor into mental exhaustion — it can also contribute to a range of other physical and mental health consequences.
-Eventually, stress can lead to burnout, where you feel hopeless about anything ever changing and helpless to take action that might help.
+Unrelenting stress doesn’t just factor into mental exhaustion, it can also contribute to a range of other physical and mental health consequences.
+Eventually, stress can lead to burnout, where you can feel hopeless about anything ever changing and helpless to take action that might help.

-Mental exhaustion can have serious consequences, and not just for your physical and emotional health.
-Ongoing fatigue can slow your reaction time and contribute to dangerous errors at high-risk jobs or traffic accidents.
+Mental exhaustion can have serious consequences — and not just for your physical and emotional health.
+Ongoing fatigue can slow your reaction time and contribute to traffic accidents and dangerous errors at high risk jobs.

 That’s one reason why getting professional help for mental exhaustion sooner rather than later is so important.